 Read on to find out more.

 Of course, the old Mayan culture was extremely powerful.
 Transportation and communication were well organized, primarily to maintain control over the populace.
-Given the totally different climates between North America and Central America, there is little doubt there was contact between these cultures and “The three sisters” basically prove it.
+Given the totally different climates between North America and Central America, there is little doubt there was contact between these cultures and “the three sisters” basically prove it.

-Most of Central America was controlled by the Mayans.
-Indeed, when the Spanish finally conquered the Mayans, they were smart enough to realize that Antigua was the epicenter of the Mayan culture and installed it as the capital of “Central America”, which pre-dated all the current countries making up that region.
+The Mayans controlled most of Central America.
+Indeed, when the Spanish finally conquered the Mayans, they were smart enough to realize that Antigua was the epicenter of the Mayan culture.
+Antigua remained the capital of “Central America”.
+“Central America” pre-dated all the current countries making up that region.

 That’s the end of the history lesson, but the point is that the Mayans were brilliant in their ability to raise crops of corn, squash and beans in a difficult climate and a tough terrain.
 The Mayan culture may now be gone but we owe them a great debt of gratitude for what they have given the world in terms of food.

 Yes, it means being organized, but honestly it takes 30 seconds of effort to soak raw black beans and another 30 seconds to put the soaked beans on to cook.
 And you will get 5 times as much product versus buying in a can.
-However, canned beans also work if that is your preference.
+However, canned beans also work, if that is your preference.

 I have also linked to another very good black bean soup recipe, we created last year.
-This one un-blended, for a different option and texture.
+This one is un-blended, for a different option and texture.

 Fancy some other, winter warming soups apart from this healthy black bean soup recipe?
 You might also like to try the following: